|« PreviousNext »|

 Your job expires after 30 days.
 If you do not send a device, there is no charge.

-You can send a CreateJob request using the AWS Import/Export Tool, the AWS SDK for Java, or the AWS REST API.
+You can send a CreateJob request using the AWS Import/Export Tool, the AWS Command Line Interface (CLI), the AWS SDK for Java, or the AWS REST API.
 The easiest method is the AWS Import/Export Web Services Tool.
 For details, see

 AWS Import/Export sends a response that includes a job ID, shipping instructions, and a PDF file.